 Standardbred horses are the world’s most popular harness racing and fasted trotting horse breed.
 The alternate name of the breed is Trotter Pacer which is originated in the United States of America.
 The horses having a well-developed body structure.
 In addition to harness racing, the standardbred is used for a variety of equestrian qualities- including horse show and pleasure riding particularly in mid-western and eastern United States and southern Ontario.

-The Standardbred typically weighs between 800 to 1000 lbs and the wide range of height from 56 to 68 inches.
+The Standardbred typically weighs between 800 to 1000 lbs and a wide range of height from 56 to 68 inches.
 They are most often bay, brown and black, although other colors such as chestnut, grey, and roan are also seen.
-They have characteristics long body, well-muscled, solid legs, powerful shoulder and hindquarters in some cases heavier than the thoroughbred.
+They have characteristics of a long body, well-muscled, solid legs, powerful shoulder and hindquarters in some cases heavier than the thoroughbred.

 5. Race Horse Breeds: Paint Horse

-The paint horse is the very popular breed of horses that originated in the United States of America.
+The paint horse is a very popular breed of horse that originated in the United States of America.
 The American paint horse is highly popular and known for their marking and excellent color, intelligence, and unique refinement makes most favorite.
 The Paint horse is used in performance competitions as a show horse and dressage training.

 The color is bay, chestnut, black, palomino, gray, buckskin, and blue roan.
 But more importantly, their physical coloring is their distinctive white marking.
-The two dominant coat pattern of Paint horse, the overo, and tobiano, are distinguished by the position of the white coloring on the body.
+The two dominant coat patterns of the Paint horse, the overo, and tobiano are distinguished by the position of the white coloring on the body.

 6. Race Horse Breeds: Appaloosa